SamuelSchlesinger/schnorr/README.md

 2. **Random Number Generation**: The implementation uses ChaCha20Rng for deterministic derivation of challenges, but requires a secure RNG for key generation and nonce selection.

-3. **Side-Channel Attacks**: Though the code uses constant-time equality checks, implementers should be aware of potential side-channel vulnerabilities depending on the chosen group implementation.

 **Reference:** Pornin, T. (2013). *Deterministic Usage of the Digital Signature Algorithm (DSA) and Elliptic Curve Digital Signature Algorithm (ECDSA)*.
 RFC 6979. [https://datatracker.ietf.org/doc/html/rfc6979](https://datatracker.ietf.org/doc/html/rfc6979)